mmazzet/placemark/README.md

   </a>
 </p>

 > Placemark: a Hapi/node application for managing Flea Markets as Placemarks.
-Create lists of flea markets you want to visit around Europe and save information for each of them.
+Create lists of flea markets you want to visit around the world and save information for each of them.

 ## Tools used
 - node.js